takinola/handyjs/readme.md

 var defaultPort = 2000;
 // set environment variable PORT appropriately for sites hosted on the same server app.set('port', process.env.PORT || defaultPort);

 /*
+ * the following express modules are already handled by Handyjs and do not need to be declared in the app
+ * csurf
+ * compress
+ * cookie-parser
+ * express-session
+ * body-parser
+ * method-override
+ */

+/*
  * set routes